Neonicotinoids

 Romania: Cluj Court of Appeal Annuls Neonicotinoid Derogation Authorisations

-The Cluj Court of Appeal has annulled Romania's emergency authorizations for neonicotinoid seed treatments, effectively ending the country's long-standing practice of bypassing EU-wide bans.
-Agricultural operators must immediately transition to compliant alternatives as the ruling aligns national enforcement with CJEU precedents, significantly increasing litigation and regulatory risk for non-compliant pesticide use.
+The Cluj Court of Appeal has annulled Romania's emergency authorizations for neonicotinoid seed treatments, ending the country's practice of bypassing EU-wide bans.
+Agricultural operators must immediately transition to compliant alternatives as this ruling aligns national enforcement with EU precedents and eliminates the legal basis for future derogations.

 pan-europe.infoRomaniaRomania